 - Look for signs of a reaction, like stinging, burning, or redness.

 Some of these essential oils and botanical oils are linked to reducing inflammation and boosting moisture, making them potentially helpful for eczema-prone skin.
-But there isn’t enough research yet to support this.
+But there is not enough research yet to support this.

 Use essential oils with caution, as they can sometimes lead to irritation or an allergic reaction.
-Always talk with your doctor before applying anything new to your skin that they haven’t recommended.
+Always talk with a doctor before applying anything new to your skin that they have not recommended.